 \subsection{Recovery Operators}

-We now turn our attention to the notion of fixed-point as discussed previously.
-We start by highlighting the fact that the fixed-point predicate $(\texttt{fp}~\cdot)$ provides a mechanism for `recovering' many of the classical properties of negation in a sentence-wise fashion.
+We now shift our focus to the notion of a fixed point as previously discussed.
+We begin by emphasizing that the fixed-point predicate $(\texttt{fp}~\cdot)$ provides a mechanism for `recovering' many of the classical properties of negation in a sentence-wise fashion.

-As for the paraconsistent case, we have seen that ${\bneg}^\C$ does not validate ECQ as expected.
-As it happens, we can `switch on' ECQ for a sentence/proposition $A$ by further assuming that $A$ is open, i.e., $\I(A) \bapprox A$ or in other words $(\texttt{fp}~\I)\,A$.
+Regarding the paraconsistent case, we have observed that ${\bneg}^\C$ does not validate ECQ as anticipated.
+As it happens, we can `switch on' ECQ for a particular $A$ by simply assuming that $A$ is open, i.e., $\I(A) \bapprox A$ or in other words $(\texttt{fp}~\I)\,A$.
 Hence, we have

-Dually, when employing the paracomplete negation ${\bneg}^\I$, TND can be recovered for a sentence/proposition $A$ by assuming $A$ closed.
-Other `negation-like' semantic conditions can similarly be recovered in an analogous fashion by assuming some \textit{minimal} conditions on $\C$.
-These results have been obtained using the Isabelle proof assistant, and so we refer the interested reader, again, to \cite{AFP} for a list.
-Moreover, such results can be easily given a rather intuitive topological explanation if we recall from \S\ref{sec:preliminaries} that fixed-points of operators have alternative interesting characterizations in algebras of sets (e.g., open sets are those with an empty border and closed sets are those whose complement has an empty border).
+Dually, when using the paracomplete negation ${\bneg}^\I$, TND can be recovered for a given $A$ by assuming that $A$ is closed.
+Other `negation-like' semantic conditions (e.g., as in Table \ref{table:negation-properties}) can be similarly recovered by assuming some \textit{minimal} conditions on $\C$.
+These results have been obtained using Isabelle/HOL; therefore, we direct interested readers to \cite{AFP} for a list of these findings.
+Furthermore, these results can be easily given an intuitive topological explanation if we recall from \S\ref{sec:preliminaries} that fixed points of operators have interesting alternative characterizations in terms of algebras of sets (e.g., open sets are those with an empty border, and closed sets are those whose complement has an empty border).

-The connection to \textit{object-logical} recovery operators can be established by recalling that the fixed-point predicate $(\texttt{fp}~\cdot)$ can be `operationalized' into $\supfp{(\cdot)}$, such that the following holds:
+The connection to \textit{object-logical} recovery operators can be established by recalling from \S\ref{subsec:operators} that the fixed-point predicate $(\texttt{fp}~\cdot)$ can be `operationalized' into $\supfp{(\cdot)}$, such that the following holds:

 This entails in fact that any `recovery results' obtained by assuming $(\texttt{fp}~\vfi)$, as discussed above, extend directly to $\supfp{\vfi}$.
-In fact, the following holds: \footnote{Observe that the terms $\Gamma$ and $\Delta$, having type $\wsig \ar \wsig$, can be seen intuitively as corresponding to (arbitrary) formulas with a free variable $A$.
+In fact, the following holds in HOL: \footnote{Observe that the terms $\Gamma$ and $\Delta$, having type $\sigma \ar \sigma$, can be seen intuitively as corresponding to (arbitrary) formulas with a free variable $A$ (of type $\sigma$).
 In fact, this HOL-statement can be seamlessly extended to any number of variables.}